 New York City Maps and Mapping Resources

-Being the resource-rich metropolis that it is, NYC has a wealth of mapping resources of all varieties.
+Being the resource-rich metropolis that it is, New York City has a wealth of mapping resources of all varieties.
 Below are links to several good places to start and a special section on September 11.

 The New York City Map Portal provides you with access to New York City data and NYC.gov applications with address level data and maps.
 Find building, property, and community information as well as neighborhood statistics with ease.

 The Center for Urban Research at CUNY works with city agencies, non-profits and others to provide access to and analyze data about New York.
-They have produced (among other fantastic resources) the websites 1940s New York, Redistricting and You, Changing NYC Neighborhoods, and the major resource OASIS (the Open Accessible Space Information System).
+They have produced (among other fantastic resources) the websites 1940s New York, Changing NYC Neighborhoods, and OASIS (the Open Accessible Space Information System).

 The NYC Department of City Planning's data page, called BYTES of the Big Apple, has a number of layers of data and other files, most of which are free.